Spectacular News: HUD Lead limits lowered!

 This is spectacular.
-It has been in the works for something 9 years!
-(Really much longer since the original research was done!)
+It has been in the works for something around nine years!
+(Although it’s really been much longer since the original research was completed and released!)
 Kudos to the National Center for Healthy Housing for their hard work!

 Date: Feb 1, 2017 5:00 PM